urcs-sync/Montage/README.md

-# Montage: A General System for Buffered Durably Linearizable Data Structures
+# Montage: A Fast, General System for Buffered Persistent Data Structures

 Montage is a system for building fast buffered persistent data structures, developed at the University of Rochester by H. Wen, W.